pferreirafabricio/backup-mongo-db/README.md

 Start-ScheduledTask -TaskName 'MongoDB Backup - <databaseName>'
 ```

-### :recycle: Need restore a database using the backup?
+### :recycle: Need to restore a database using the backup?

 Take a look at this discussion at _DBA Stack Exchange_: [How restore a specific database from backup using mongorestore command
 ](https://dba.stackexchange.com/questions/113017/how-restore-a-specific-database-from-backup-using-mongorestore-command)